Blog

 Evidence should be specific enough to act on

 Screenshots alone are not enough.
-A strong finding explains the affected journey, the test condition, the user impact, the related standard, and the expected outcome.
+A strong finding explains the affected journey, test condition, user impact, related standard, and expected outcome.
 For complex interfaces, steps to reproduce are essential.

 Severity should support decisions

-Severity is not only a technical label.
-It should help teams decide what to fix first, which release a fix belongs in, and what residual risk remains if the issue is deferred.
+Severity is not just a technical label.
+It should help teams decide what to fix first, which release a fix belongs in, and what residual risk remains if an issue is deferred.

-For governance review, severity works best when it combines user impact, task criticality, legal or procurement exposure, and fix complexity.
+For governance review, severity works best when it combines user impact, task criticality, legal or procurement exposure, and remediation urgency.

 Related Guidance